MphoInTech/1st-HTML-CSS-project/README.md

-# 1st-HTML-CSS-project
+## 1st-HTML-CSS-project

+# SheCodes Landing Page 👩🏾‍💻
-My first HTML &amp; CSS project built with SheCodes Foundation.
-A simple landing page with links, a button, and centered content.
-I’m officially on my way to mastering the art of centering a div! 😄
+-This is my very first HTML & CSS project, built while learning through the SheCodes Foundation.
+-It's a simple landing page with links, a button, and yes... **I’m one step closer to mastering how to center a div!** (IYKYK 😉).

+---

+###🌟 Features:
+-Clean and simple design
+-Buttons with hover effects
+-Links to SheCodes resources
+-Centered text inside a <div> (progress counts! 🎉)

+---

+###🔧 Technologies Used:
+-HTML5
+-CSS3

+---

+📝 Acknowledgments:
+Thanks to **SheCodes** for the beginner-friendly lessons that made this possible.